Should I buy, charter or share?

-Some private jet companies now offer a ‘jet share’ service: Travellers can buy a seat on a private jet, rather than chartering the whole aircraft.
+Some companies are now offering private jet shuttles or a ‘jet share’ service: Travellers can buy a seat on a private jet, rather than chartering the whole aircraft.
 Or join together with other travellers, to share seats on a private aircraft which has already been chartered.

-You have to travel when and where the original flight charterer has arranged, and share the cabin with other travellers.
+You are tied to a defined route and schedule, and share the cabin with other travellers.
 If the flight ends up being cancelled or delayed your flight may no longer be available.

 EMPTY LEG SERVICES